tk512/msp430-music-mouse/README.md

 <img src="https://github.com/tk512/msp430-music-mouse/blob/master/components.jpg?raw=true">
 I put this together in a rush, so it certainly didn't look too good.

-I sent it, and although it technically worked, someone in Norwegian customs opened it up due to think it was some kind of explosive device.
+I sent it, and although it technically worked, someone in Norwegian customs opened it up, probably thinking it was some kind of explosive device.
+I would not really blame them :-)